mcht1123/MaxCars/README.md

 React, Material UI

 ## How to run the code?
-Please go into frontend and backend directories in the terminal and do `npm run dev` for each of them
+Please go into frontend and backend directories in the terminal and do `npm i` then `npm run dev` for each of them.